ririw/ririw.github.io/_posts/2016-12-26-hash-splits.markdown

 ## Solving the problem with hashes
 A simple way to solve this is to find another, better way to transform IDs to groups.
-A way that I've used in the path goes like this:
+A way that I've used in the past goes like this:

 1. Take the user ID (or the ID of whatever you're splitting over)
 2. And a salt, unique to the AB test (I use ticket numbers, because they tie things up nicely)
 3. Concatenate them (with a comma or something in between)
 4. Hash them with a hashing algorithm (I use MD5, because it is also present in many DB systems)
-5. Take the last 6 digits of the hashed data, and convert it to an integer
+5. Take the first 6 characters of the hashed data, and convert it to an integer
 6. Divide that integer by the largest 6 digit hex number (`0xffffff`).
 Be sure to use floating point division.
 7. And then split people using that floating point number.
 You could also multiply `0xffffff` by a proportion and test for less than or greater than.